unstableunicorn/LetsLearnTDD/README.md

 }
 ```

-In the above file we have added a `TestGet` method which will only care we get a valid `200`Ok from the controller.
+In the above file we have added a `TestGet` method which will only care we get a valid `200` Ok reponse from the controller.
 We create a new Controller for our testing and then call the `Get` Method.

 Try to build your tests again and note the output.